Pallarenda, Queensland: Geography

+The locality is bounded to the east by Cleveland Bay, a side bay of the Coral Sea, with Cape Pallarenda at the northern end of its coastline (19.1888°S 146.7738°E).

 The residential development in the suburb is only three streets deep from the beach and is surrounded by undeveloped land.
 It is accessed by the Cape Pallarenda Road which runs north along the coast from Rowes Bay.
 In the north of Pallarenda is the Cape Pallarenda Conservation Park.

 History

+The former Quarantine Station at Cape Pallarenda was established between 1915 and 1916, using building materials previously used in the construction of an earlier quarantine station constructed in 1884–1885 at West Point, Magnetic Island.

+During World War II, Townsville was a major military staging point for fighting in the war in the South West Pacific against the Japanese.
+There were two coastal artillery batteries in Pallarenda: